n3a9/lan-scan/README.md

 # lan-scan

-A scanner that will use a starting address, or detect a local IP address, and probe all other IP address variations with the specified ports.
-It will then put all of the findings into a downloadable CSV.
+A scanner that will use a starting address, or detect a local IP address, and probe the specified ports of all other local IP addresses.
+It returns a downloadable CSV with all of the results.

 ## Usage

+Visit [http://n3a9.github.io/lan-scan](http://n3a9.github.io/lan-scan) in your browser to see a working demonstration.

 Opening the website will automatically run the scan.
-A CSV should be downloadable within 10 seconds, which will contain the following format:
+A CSV should be downloadable within 10 seconds, which will follow the following format:

 | Column 1   | Column 2 | Column 3      |
 | ---------- | -------- | ------------- |